Nivea

 Nivea ([niˈveːa], stylized as NIVEA) is a German personal care brand that specializes in skin and body care.
-It is owned by the Hamburg-based company Beiersdorf Global AG.

-This was the origin of Eucerin brand.
-Nivea comes from the Latin adjective niveus, nivea, niveum, meaning "snow-white".
+It is owned by the Hamburg-based company Beiersdorf Global AG, who also makes the Eucerin brand.
+Nivea comes from the Latin adjective niveus meaning "snow-white".

-During the 1930s, Beiersdorf produced various products such as tanning oils, shaving creams, shampoo, facial cleanser, and toners.
-In World War II, the trademark "NIVEA" was expropriated in many countries.
-After the war, Beiersdorf bought the rights back.
-During the 1980s, the NIVEA brand expanded into a wider global market.
+In the 1930s, Beiersdorf produced various products such as tanning oil, shaving cream, shampoo, facial cleanser, and toners.
+During World War II, the trademark "NIVEA" was expropriated in many countries.
+After the war, Beiersdorf repurchased the rights.
+During the 1980s, the NIVEA brand expanded into a wider market.

 History

-Paul Carl Beiersdorf established Beiersdorf AG on 28 March 1882.
-Beiersdorf collaborated with dermatologist Paul Gerson Unna to produce gutta-percha plasters in his laboratory on the basis of his patent, laying the foundations for modern plaster technology.
-In 1890, pharmacist Oskar Troplowitz took over the company and collaborated with Unna, who recommended Isaac Lifschütz, inventor of the lanolin-based emulsifier Eucerit, which was patented in 1900.
-Nivea soap was released in 1906 and in 1911, its signature creme was introduced.
+Paul Beiersdorf established Beiersdorf AG on 28 March 1882.
+Beiersdorf collaborated with dermatologist Paul Gerson Unna to produce gutta-percha plasters in his laboratory based on his patent, laying the foundations for modern plaster technology.
+In 1890, pharmacist Oscar Troplowitz took over the company and collaborated with Unna, who recommended Isaac Lifschütz, inventor of the lanolin-based emulsifier Eucerit, which was patented in 1900.
+Nivea soap was released in 1906, and in 1911, its signature creme was introduced.